grantwilk/img-2-nodes/README.md

 ![alt-text](https://remingtongraphics.net/wp-content/uploads/2018/01/Img2Nodes-Screenshot.png)

 Note that Blender can only handle so many compositor nodes.
-You sholdn't try to use an image with a resolution of more than 50x50 pixels, otherwise Blender is likely to crash!
+You shouldn't try to use an image with a resolution of more than 50x50 pixels, otherwise Blender is likely to crash!

 Add-on Demo: https://twitter.com/RemiGraphics/status/1077662586450132992